Seven non-standard models coupling quantum matter and gravity: Adler's proposal

 here $w$ is a complex valued noise with zero average and correlation $\mathbb{E}[w(\boldsymbol{x},t),w(\boldsymbol{y},t')]=D(\boldsymbol{x}-\boldsymbol{y},t-t')$, where $D$ is a generic complex function of order 1 and the only assumption, which is made, is the correlation to be space and time translational invariant.
 The positive parameter $\xi$ controls the strength of the noise. $\hat{\varrho}(\boldsymbol{x})$ is the non-relativistic mass density operator.

-Being the fluctuations complex, the Hamiltonian is not Hermitian, the norm of the vector is not conserved, and by forcing norm conservation appropriate non-linear terms have to added.
+Since the fluctuations are complex, the Hamiltonian is not Hermitian, the norm of the vector is not conserved, and by forcing norm conservation appropriate non-linear terms have to added.
 The corresponding master equation was computed in \cite{gasbarri2017gravity} to the lowest perturbation order in $\xi$:

 where $D^R$ and $D^I$ are, respectively, the real and imaginary parts of the correlation function $D$, $\hat{\varrho}(\boldsymbol{y},\tau-t)$ is the mass density operator evolved in the interaction picture to the time $\tau-t$.
 Since the noise correlator is arbitrary, apart from the symmetries specified before, Eq.~(\ref{eqmegen}) represents a general class of models which includes and generalizes also those of Karolyhazy and D\'iosi; moreover, it is suitable for describing dissipative as well as non-Markovian effects.